devonfox/synthpy/README.md

 * select which midi port to receive from (Default: 0)

 Ex. `--portlist False`
-* list all available midi ports, and select which one to connect to at startup - port can be used instead if you already know portnumber or want to startup headlessly (Default: False)
+* list all available midi ports, and select which one to connect to at startup - `--port` can be used instead if you already know portnumber or want to startup headlessly (Default: False)

 Ex. `--effect toaster`
 * enable the toaster effect